The Blue Flame (play): Productions and legacy

 Woods hired two directors, J. C. Huffman and W. H. Gilmore, to assist with the production.
 The production began with a series of preview performances in February 1920, appearing in Pittsburgh; Washington, D.C.; Stamford, Connecticut; and Chicago.
 The final performances before the Broadway premier were in Boston in early March.

 While the show was still in previews, writer Owen Davis claimed the story had been lifted from his earlier play Lola, which had appeared briefly on Broadway in March 1911, then was adapted as a movie in 1914.
 He filed a lawsuit, but by the end of May it was settled with a cash payment to Davis.

 The show opened on Broadway at the Shubert Theatre on March 15, 1920.
 It had a run of 48 performances and closed in late April.
 The show then continued to other cities on tour.
 The play was further promoted by the release of sheet music for a theme song, with Bara's image featured prominently on the cover.
 William Frederic Peters wrote the music and Ballard MacDonald wrote the lyrics for the song, which was published in April by Shapiro, Bernstein & Co.

 The tour closed on January 1, 1921.
-The Blue Flame was Bara's last Broadway performance and her last acting tour.
-She did a season of vaudeville touring, but did not act in it; instead she talked with audiences and told stories about her career.
-Her only subsequent stage acting was in a Little Theatre production of Bella Donna in 1934.
+The Blue Flame was Bara's last Broadway performance.
+Her initial followup was a season of vaudeville touring, but she did not act in it; instead she talked with audiences and told stories about her career.
+She acted in a few vaudeville sketches in 1929; in 1931 she made guest appearances in some stock company performances of Ernest Vajda's Fata Morgana.
+Her final stage performance was in a Little Theatre production of Bella Donna in 1934.
 Bara's film career was also waning.
 She acted in only one feature film after The Blue Flame ended, the 1925 drama The Unchastened Woman.